 This module aims to provide you with an understanding of the fundamentally important processes involved in the mechanism and regulation of gene expression mainly in eukaryotes.
 It also introduces you to the range of biological mechanisms that control structure and stability of the genetic material, DNA, mainly in the context of micro-organisms, using mainly Escherichia coli and Sacchromyces cerevisiae as the prokaryotic and eukaryotic model systems.
 It builds on the Semester 1Principles of Molecular Biology, and assumes knowledge gained in BIOL146 with the intention of preparing you for Honours schools including Biochemistry, Genetics and Molecular Biology.

-H. How these principles have been developed and applied to other areas of biology, and know the methods and appropriate approaches required to solve problems in this area.
+G. Acquire knowledge of how these principles have been developed and applied to other areas of biology, and know the methods and appropriate approaches required to solve problems in this area.

 Course content will be delivered primarily via standard lectures, that will be accompanied by suitable lecturehandouts.
 Students will also be guided to sections of specific textbooks and if reading of specific reviews or literature sources is required then copies of these will be made available in the library for use by the students.At intervals during the module, revision lectures/exercises (up to 3 per module) will allow the students to self assess their understanding of the course.